Masinde Muliro University of Science and Technology: History

 MMUST became a fully accredited public university in 2007.
-Before being elevated to full university status, it was a constituent college of Moi University.
-The school was established in January 1972, known as Western College or WECO, a college of Arts and Applied Sciences awarding certificates and diplomas in technical courses.
+Before being elevated to full university status, it was a constituent college of Moi University.The school was established in January 1972, known as Western College or WECO, a college of arts and applied sciences awarding certificates and diplomas in technical courses.

 In 2002 it became a constituent college of Moi University and changed its name to Western University College of Science and Technology.
 The university is open to the community to use its resources e.g. the library and other facilities.

-Its Vice Chancellor, currently just ended his 5-year term, Prof. Fredrick Otieno.
-Prof. Joseph Bosire is on acting capacity.
-The current Vice Chancellor is Prof. Solomon Shibairo.
+Prof. Fredrick Otieno served as vice chancellor for a five-year term.
+He was succeeded in an acting capacity by Prof. Joseph Bosire, after which Prof. Solomon Shibairo assumed the position of vice chancellor.

 Academics

 Officially recognized by the Commission for University Education of Kenya, Masinde Muliro University of Science and Technology (MMUST) offers courses and programmes leading to officially recognized higher education degrees such as pre-bachelor degrees (i.e. certificates, diplomas, associate or foundation), bachelor degrees, master degrees and doctorate degrees in several areas of study.
 The 15 years old Kenyan higher-education institution has a selective admission policy based on students' past academic record and grades.
 The admission rate range is 70-80% making this Kenyan higher education organization a somewhat selective institution.
 International applicants are eligible to apply for enrollment.
 MMUST also provides several academic and non-academic facilities and services to students including a library, sports facilities, study abroad and exchange programs, online courses and distance learning opportunities, as well as administrative services.

-MMUST offers 400 different academic programmes at the undergraduate and graduate levels across its 11 schools.
+MMUST offers over 400 different academic programmes at the undergraduate and graduate levels across its 11 schools.
 The schools and departments include: